dopt/odopt/packages/@dopt/react/README.md

 }
 ```

-The states of a Flow are 1:1 with the actions you can perform on a Flow.
-Flows have Blocks, which are represented through the following type definition.
+The states of a flow are 1:1 with the actions you can perform on a flow.
+Flows have blocks, which are represented through the following type definition:

 ```ts
 interface Step {